Does the pill affect fertility?

 23rd April 2019

-You can find some information about the different types of contraception on offer on the Adia platform here.
+You can find more information about the different types of contraception here.

 My early experience of periods, contraception and wondering if the pill affects fertility, Coni